Angramme/GrLang/README.md

 *My own ideas*:
 - allow different files to be interpreted at runtime individually whilst the rest of the program is compiled, this would allow even faster iteration on non performance heavy tasks such as UI.
 - alternative way of handling multiple return values using the `final` operator.
+- allow to attach a preprocessor task to statements like import (this would allow to import .json .yaml files using the standard import keyword for example)

 # Syntax